-all three was defined as the "gold standard," consistent with Olweus' definition of bullying.
-As shown in Table 4, 9%-11% reported being bullied monthly or more often and also met the three criteria.
-Between 0% and 3% youth met all three criteria while also reporting it occurred less often than monthly.
+In Study 2, youth who endorsed any type of bullying experience were asked follow-up questions to determine whether the experiences included 1) differential power, 2) repetition, and 3) occurrence over time.
+In order to calculate the positive predictive value (PPV), endorsement of all three was defined as the 'gold standard', consistent with Olweus' definition of bullying.
+As shown in Table 4, 9-11% reported being bullied monthly or more often and also met the three criteria.
+Between 0-3% met all three criteria while also reporting it occurred less often than monthly.
 Rates of false positives, and therefore the positive predictive value, were similar across all four question forms.

 We also examined a briefer follow-up series.
 Youth who reported being bullied at least monthly implicitly meet the criteria for being victimized both over time and repeatedly.
-Then, the only additional follow-up question needed to determine the "gold standard" is one about differential power.
-When the "gold standard" is redefined as endorsing the question about differential power and reporting a frequency of "monthly or more often," PPV ranges from 47% (definition-only) to 65% ("bully"-only; see Table 4).
+Then, the only additional follow-up question needed to determine the 'gold standard' is one about differential power.
+When the 'gold standard' is re-defined as: endorsing the question about differential power + reporting a frequency of 'monthly or more often', PPV ranges from 47% (Definition-only) to 65% ('bully'-only; see Table 4).

-Relative rates of bullying by communication mode.
-Across the two studies, an average of 25% reported being bullied at least monthly in person.
+Relative rates of bullying by communication mode-Across the two studies, an average of 25% reported being bullied at least monthly in-person.
 An average of 10% reported being bullied at least monthly online, 7% via telephone (cell or landline), and 8% via text messaging.